 Uninstallation

-This mod make no modifications to any persistent game state.
-You should be able to add or remove it at any time.
+This mod makes no changes to persistent state.
+You should be able to remove it safely at any time.

 License